- Q: How long has I Love A Clean San Diego been around?

 ILACSD offers a variety of reusable and sustainable products including: stainless steel straws, t-shirts, reusable tote bags, hats and more!
 Proceeds go to continuing ILACSD programs that protect San Diego's resources and natural areas

 back to top

 - Q: What do I need to bring to your events?

 - A: ILACSD will provide all necessary supplies at our events (i.e. bags, gloves, trash grabbers, etc).
-Volunteers can help us cut down on waste by swapping out single use cleanup supplies and bringing their own reusable alternatives, such as your own bucket or burlap to collect trash, a reusable water bottle to refill, and gardening or work gloves.
-We also suggest you wear closed-toe shoes, a hat, bring sunscreen and water.
+Volunteers can help us cut down on waste by swapping out single-use cleanup supplies and bringing their own reusable alternatives, such as a bucket or burlap to collect trash, a reusable water bottle to refill, and gardening or work gloves.
+We also suggest you wear closed-toe shoes, a hat, sunscreen and water.

 - Q: How can I find out information about beach cleanups or volunteer to help the environment?

 - A: Please check out our volunteer page or our calendar of events.